AkashJohnSubash/LocalPlanDrone/README.md

 Indoor Positioning : https://www.bitcraze.io/documentation/lighthouse/

 # ControlLab
-Submodules cfClient, cfLib are updated for the speific problem
+Submodules cfClient, cfLib may be updated for the speific problem

 Problem Statement: Perform an overtake maneuver for an obstacle.